 This doesn’t mean busying yourself with hors d’oeuvres throughout an entire holiday party, but hunger can work as a temptation trigger.
 If you’re worried about overeating unhealthy snack foods and desserts at a party in order to avoid alcohol, fill up on a healthy meal before you go.

-Suggest something else to do besides drinking alcohol at a party
+5. Suggest something else to do besides drink

 If your friends or family don’t have a holiday celebration formally planned and you’re asked for your input, suggest something other than a standard party with food and drinks.
 Going to a holiday movie, ice-skating, or driving through neighborhoods famous for their holiday light displays are great alternatives that aren’t centered around drinking.